• Get Inspired

 Imagine a Luxembourg where architects and developers were required to live in what they build.
 Where investors couldn’t demolish until they proved renovation wasn’t possible.
 Where our first instinct wasn’t clearance, but care.

 Maybe we should measure cities not by what they built and add to their skylines, but by what they choose to keep.
+By how generously they repair and by what they refuse to throw away.

 Because in the end, saving a building saves more than just stone and timber.
+It saves a story.
+And maybe, if we’re lucky, our place in it.

 written by Helen M. Krauss